Exactly solvable diffusions from space-time transformations: Summary of the main results

-The class of exactly-solvable SDEs and their propagators is constrained by fulfilling Eq.~\eqref{eqn:condition}.
-Within such a class, not all the SDEs are amenable to analytical solution for their FPTD.
+The class of Wiener transformable SDEs and their propagators is constrained by fulfilling equation \eqref{eqn:condition}.
+Nonetheless, there are examples of SDEs that, despite not fulfilling \eqref{eqn:condition} are solvable analytically~\cite{bray_log, giampaoli_anharmonic, ryabov_log-harmonic, skiadas}.
+We noticed that the cases discussed in the aforementioned papers are equivalent to the so-called inhomogeneous geometric Brownian motion (IGBM) (see also~\cite{tubikanec}), which is discussed in subsection~\ref{sec:second_cherkasov}.
+Moreover, within the class defined by~\eqref{eqn:condition}, not all the SDEs are amenable to analytical solution for their FPTD.
 In the next section we outline for which problems we can obtain exact closed forms for the FPTD.